openproxy/openproxy-chrome-extension/readme.md

 ## Installation

+> Follow the same instructions if you need to update an extension.

 1. Download [latest CRX](https://github.com/openproxy/openproxy-chrome-extension/releases)
 2. Open "chrome://extensions" (in Chrome)
 3. Drug and drop CRX package onto the Extensions page